KonuTech/llm-zoomcamp-capstone-01/README.md

      ```
      pipenv shell
      ```
-   - Finally, install the project dependencies listed in the `Pipfile` by executing:
+   - Finally, install the project dependencies listed in the `Pipfile` by executing (yes, it takes a while):
      ```
      pipenv install
      ```

 4. **Docker Setup**:
+   - Next, build containerized apps: Flask, Elasticsearch, PostgreSQL, and Grafa by running:
+     ```
+     docker-compose build
+     ```
    - Start Dockerized apps:
      ```
      docker-compose up
      ```

-5. **PostgreSQL**
+5. **Inexing Steam reviews**:
-   - Remember to create a table in PostgreSQL using the schema stored under scripts/earthquakes.sql.

-6. **Grafana**:
-    - Execute the Streamlit dashboard script located at `./scripts/dashboard.py`:
+We can now start indexing the pre-downloaded Steam reviews with Elasticsearch:
      ```
-      streamlit run ./scripts/dashboard.py
+     python3 backend/app/prep.py
      ```

-If above steps will fail try to use setup.sh script:
-   - Ensure the setup script `setup.sh` is executable:
+6. **Grafana**:
+    - For monitoring purposes, we can import a pre-built Grafana dashboard by running a script located at `./grafana/init.py`.
+First, ensure the `POSTGRES_HOST` environment variable is set to `postgres`:
       ```
-     chmod +x setup.sh
+      export POSTGRES_HOST=postgres
+      cd grafana
+      python init.py
       ```
-   - Run the setup script to perform any additional setup tasks:
-     ```
-     ./setup.sh
-     ```
-To shutdown all Docker images use shutdown.sh script:
-   - Ensure the setup script `shutdown.sh` is executable:
-     ```
-     chmod +x shutdown.sh
-     ```
-   - Run the setup script to perform any additional setup tasks:
-     ```
-     ./shutdown.sh
-     ```

-Following these steps will help you establish a reproducible environment and set up your project for development or deployment.
+    - Start Grafana at `http://localhost:3000/` and skip creation of a user.

 ### Check if everything works as intended:

 Please use the screenshots below to visually validate if all of the steps/processes are working fine.

-Once the Kafka and Airflow images are up and running, the Docker Desktop view of a container should look as shown in the screenshot below.

 <img src="static/docker_01.jpg" width="60%"/>